Asthma Issues: Sport, Travel and Pregnancy

 Plan ahead to reduce exercise-induced asthma

-- Using prescribed medicines, including:
+- Use prescribed medicines, including:

-- Longer-acting "symptom controllers" are active for up to 12 hours.
+- Longer-acting symptom controllers are active for up to 12 hours.

 - Leukotriene antagonists are also effective if taken regularly.